-Residential Habilitation Services are provided in homes of 4-6 people, managed by a provider agency.
-However, any new Residential Habilitation setting may not exceed 4 people.
-Current settings that are for 5 or 6 people are grandfathered in, but will not be eligible for new referrals until each setting is no more than 4 people.
+Residential Habilitation Services are currently provided in homes of 4-6 people, managed by a provider agency.
+However, any new Residential Habilitation settings certified on or after November 1, 2020 may not exceed 4 people.
+After that date, settings that currently support 5 or 6 people will be targeted for reduction through attrition.
+As each person residing in these homes establishes a new annual ISP, DDS will offer the person a choice to move to another setting in order to reduce the number of people in all homes to 4 people.
+In addition, homes with 4 or more people will not be eligible for new referrals until their size is less than 4 people per setting.

 All Residential Habilitation settings must fully comply with the requirements of the HCBS Setting Rule.